 Please fill in the short form below and we will get back to you shortly

-Waste such as hydro excavation muds, dredged materials, drilling muds or other thixotropic materials can be difficult to dispose of due to their solid/liquid “semi-state”, their solid contents (containing a range of contaminants and useful materials), and liquid viscosity.
+Hydro/Vacuum excavation muds and underground excavation material can be difficult to dispose of due to their solid/liquid “semi-state”, their solid contents (containing a range of contaminants as well as useful materials), and liquid viscosity.

-Produced as a result of high-pressure water applied for urban excavation purposes, the composition of hydro excavation (or “Hydro Vac”) waste varies depending on the ground type being excavated.
-Generally, hydro excavation waste comprises of sand fine aggregates, organic matter and an elevated level of fine silts and clays.
+Produced as a result of high-pressure water applied for urban excavation purposes, the composition of hydro excavation (“Hydro Vac”) waste varies depending on the ground type being excavated.
+Generally, hydro excavation waste comprises of fine sand aggregates, organic matter and an elevated level of fine silts and clays.

-Our tailored solutions can provide bespoke reception centres for receiving this Hydro Vac waste; processing it to recover sand, stone and organics through the system to produce independent revenue streams, and dewatering the final clay content to ensure easy and cheap disposal of this material.
+Our tailored solutions can provide bespoke reception centers for receiving this Hydro Vac waste; processing it to recover resources including sand, stone and organics for independent revenue streams.
+Also, dewatering the final clay content ensures easy and cheap disposal of this material at landfill.
 The recovered water can then simply be reused to fill out going trucks with industry compliant recycled water.
 Beyond this, if heavily contaminated, this Hydro Vac waste can be further processed to remove heavy metals and hydrocarbons from the waste water stream.
 This enables a wider range of more difficult (and therefore more lucrative) waste streams to be processed.